hbk91/JHU_Coursera_Course8_Project/index.md

 ### 2. Introduction:

 The growth of fitness tracking gadgets has led to a movemment of 'quantified self' wherein tech and fitness enthusiasts monitor the quality and quantity of their physical activity to achieve their fitness goals.
-The [study above](http://web.archive.org/web/20170519033209/http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf) has its focus on the quality aspect of those physical activities. <br>
+The [study above](http://web.archive.org/web/20170519033209/http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf) has its focus on the quality aspect of those physical activities. <br/>

 Specifically, the study has analyzed and collected data for weight lifting exercises.
 The data has five target classes viz. `A`, `B`, `C`, `D` and `E`.
 Class `A` corresponds to the correct method of a weight lifting exercise while the other classes correspond to erroneous methods.
 The features for these classes are different body measurements obtained through digital gadgets.
 A detailed overview of the features can be found [here](http://web.archive.org/web/20170519033209/http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf)

-In this paper, we shall examine this data to build a ML classifier to classify the above six classes.
+In this paper, we shall examine this data to build a ML classifier to classify the above five classes.
 Columns `1:7` in the data have been dropped as they correspond to row numbers, subject names and timestamps of observations making these columns irrelevant to our classification problem.

 ```r